 Glasgow wears its heart on a slightly grungy, but very endearing sleeve.

-For too long Scotland’s largest city was often glossed over by travellers in favour of Edinburgh up the road.
+In years gone by, Scotland’s largest city was often glossed over by travellers in favour of Edinburgh up the road.
 Times have changed and today Glasgow offers visitors access to a seemingly bottomless well of contemporary creativity and culture, which sits in stark and fascinating contrast to its industrial past.
 In short, Glasgow is the working class hero that loves a night at the opera.

 Glaswegians are warm and welcoming, and while there’s a good chance you won’t understand a word the locals say with their notoriously broad accent, a nod and a smile will usually get you through.